Lecturer: Rev Dr Barnabas Boon

 - Attendance and active class learning.

 - Read Chapters 15 to 44 of the book “Mahathera N. (1998) The Buddha and His Teachings.
-Taipeh, Taiwan, Buddha Dharma Education Association Inc.” Write a paper of about 2500words detailing your observation and reflection on your reading of the Teachings of the Buddha concerned.
+Taipeh, Taiwan, Buddha Dharma Education Association Inc.” Write a paper of about 2500 words detailing your observation and reflection on your reading of the Teachings of the Buddha concerned.

 - Write a critical book review from any of the books cited below.
 The book review must not coincide with the books and articles cited in the readings above, by Mahathera and Harvey’s book (main text).